EricPhifer/uof-gatsby/content/blog/faith-the-list-in-scripture.md

 ---
-title: 'Faith: the List (in Scripture)'
+title: "Faith: the List (in Scripture)"
-date: '2020-03-03T01:07:56+00:00'
+date: "2020-03-03T01:07:56+00:00"
 status: publish
-permalink: /faith-the-list-in-scripture
+slug: /faith-the-list-in-scripture
-author: uofadmin
+author: Eric Phifer
-excerpt: ''
+excerpt: ""
 type: post
 id: 232
 thumbnail: ../uploads/2020/03/blue-sparkles-glitter-reduced-size.jpg
 category:
-    - 'Faith in Scripture'
+  - "Faith in Scripture"
 tag:
   - faith
   - list
   - reference
   - scripture
   - trust
 post_format: []
 ---

 Okay, so I’m starting with the absolute basics here, which is going to feel incredibly overwhelming – I know because I feel it, but I believe it will be worth it.

 Quick note: this post is really more of a reference sheet than a “fun read”. 🙂